Last Updated on

 The three miles of trails at Cary’s Hemlock Bluffs Nature Preserve are shorter than most but still beautiful and a great outdoor escape.

-Swift Creek Loop (.8 Mile) starts after passing through the Stevens Nature Center, where you’ll then head down about 100 stairs.
+Swift Creek Loop (0.8 miles) starts after passing through the Stevens Nature Center, where you’ll then head down about 100 stairs.
 A mix of boardwalk and mulched paths dominate this trail, with views of the rare-to-this-area Hemlock trees, East Bluffs, and Swift Creek.

 The 1.8 mile-long Hillsborough Riverwalk connects Gold Park and the area around Weaver Street Market off Churton Street.
 Informational signs dot the trail, detailing the Eno River’s history, people who inhabited the area over its time, and wildlife you’ll find here.